Safeguarding

 Statement of entitlement

-At Bunbury Aldersey CE Primary School we are committed to providing a caring, friendly and safe environment for all our pupils so they can learn in a relaxed and secure atmosphere.
+At Bunbury Aldersey CE Primary and Nursery School we are committed to providing a caring, friendly and safe environment for all our pupils so they can learn in a relaxed and secure atmosphere.
 We believe every pupil should be able to participate in all school activities in an enjoyable and safe environment and be protected from harm.
 This is the responsibility of every adult employed by, or invited to deliver services at our school.
 We recognise our responsibility to safeguard and promote the welfare of all our pupils by protecting them from all types of abuse; for example neglect and bullying.

-At Bunbury Aldersey CE Primary School we are determined to ensure that all necessary steps are taken to protect children and young people from harm.
+At Bunbury Aldersey CE Primary and Nursery School we are determined to ensure that all necessary steps are taken to protect children and young people from harm.
 We believe every pupil should be able to participate in all school activities in an enjoyable and safe environment and be protected from harm.

-This is the responsibility of every adult employed by or invited to deliver services at Bunbury Aldersey CE Primary School.
+This is the responsibility of every adult employed by or invited to deliver services at Bunbury Aldersey CE Primary and Nursery School.
 As an organisation, we recognise our responsibility to safeguard and promote the welfare of all our pupils, which includes all aspects of health promotion and prevention.

 Operation Encompass

-In conjunction with Cheshire Police, Bunbury Aldersey CE Primary School is involved in an initiative called Operation Encompass.
+In conjunction with Cheshire Police, Bunbury Aldersey CE Primary and Nursery School is involved in an initiative called Operation Encompass.
 The purpose of Operation Encompass is to safeguard and support children and young people who have been involved in, heard or witnessed a domestic abuse incident.
 Following such an incident, children will often arrive at school distressed, upset, worried and unprepared.
 Operation Encompass aims to enusre that appropriate school staff (called Key Adults) are made aware early enough to support children and young people in a way that means they feel safe and included.

 This is a vaulable initiative that means we can continue to support and help children and families within our school community when they need it the most.